joepigott/pigmath/README.md

 ## Purpose

-A free to use, lightweight, header-only math library written in C.
+An open source, lightweight, header-only math library written in C. Nothing to hide; all function declarations are fully visible and documented.

 ## Use